mogaal/dotfiles/README.md

     % chsh -s /bin/zsh
 ```

-We also need to install/download (not in brew): CopyClip, Keybase, Notion, Authy
+We also need to install/download (not in brew): CopyClip, Keybase, Notion, Authy, Visual Studio Code (yes, hehehe)

 For work laptop: